pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Add code to the script that will reset the value of `Stage.water_level` to its starting/maximum value.
+Add code to the script that will reset the value of `Stage.water_level` to its starting number (or any other positive number).

 {{< learner-task-help >}}